 City of Corpus Christi Ordinances make sure that residents and businesses protect water quality of storm water runoff entering the waterways.

 The Storm Water - Pollution Prevention Team is staffed with code enforcement officers who respond to every storm water pollution complaint.
-To report a violation, call (361) 826-CITY (2489).
+To report a violation, call the Customer Call Center at 311.

 CORPUS CHRISTI, TEXAS - CODE OF ORDINANCES